Deen-q/AWS_DynamoDB_Lambda_Tutorial/README.md

 2) Create Lambda CRUD functions (plus code snippets).
 3) Add relevant IAM roles, so that it does not carry out unintended actions (i.e., abuse).
 And a lot more.
 4) Set up API Gateway so that the Lambda functions can communicate with your DynamoDB table.
-5) Set up API Gatway settings such as 'Throttling' (limiting the rate requests can be made)
+5) Set up API Gateway settings such as 'Throttling' (limiting the rate requests can be made)
 6) Deploy the API to generate the Invoke URL needed for endpoints.
 7) Use Postman/Thunder Client to make requests to this Invoke URL...
 8) ...and thus, retrieve/add/update/delete data from/to your DynamoDB table.